solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 ### Validation API reference {#validation-api-reference}

-The Gloo Edge validation API is implemented as a validating admission webhook in Kubernetes with the following sample JSON structure:
+The Gloo Gateway validation API is implemented as a validating admission webhook in Kubernetes with the following sample JSON structure:

 ```json
 {